Cervator/KubicArk/README.md

 Realistically even hosting ARK in a Kubernetes cluster is somewhat overly nerdy and expensive, unless you're bored, have a reason to nerd out, and/or may need to support a larger number of players to where paying per-slot on a typical game host would actually end up more costly.
 Although at that point a bare metal or simple VM server would probably still be easier and cheaper! :-)

-To do it the nerdy way: Use the included scripts which will work against an `ark` namespace - execute these while in a context where credentials for Kubernetes (and in the case of backups also one for GCP Storage) are present
+To do it the nerdy way: Use the included scripts which will work against an `ark` namespace - execute these while in a context where credentials for Kubernetes (and in the case of backups also one for GCP Storage) are present (read the later note on `unattended-passwor.yaml` and apply that first if desired)

+* `./backup-server.sh` - executes a backup of the target server and stores files in a Google Cloud bucket
+  * Note that this expects certain things present in the environment, which will be prepared if executed by Jenkins
 * `./create-ns-and-auth.sh` would create the `ark` namespace and the auth setup (service user, role, and role binding) - just needed once
 * `./start-server.sh gen1` would create the Genesis Part 1 server (and any missing global resources)
 * `./start.server.sh valg` would likewise create Valguero